-Past/practice papers are used by teachers to support mid-year formative assessments with no more than one practice paper each term.
+Past/practice papers are used by teachers to support mid-year formative assessments.
 The statutory national curriculum tests and teacher assessments take place towards the end of Year 2 and 6.
 The Year 1 Phonics Check takes place in June and children who do not reach the expected level re-take the test in Year 2.
+As does the Year 4 Multiplication Timestable Check take place in June.